alejoluc/Via/README.md

 }, ['isLoggedIn']);
 ```

+## Match Handlers

+There are three possible scenarios when calling the `dispatch()` method: no route will match, or a route will match but some or all filters will fail, or a route will match and no filter fails.

+In all cases, a `Match` object is passed to whatever match handler or handlers you have set up.
+You can see the `src/SampleHandlers/` folder for several comprehensive handlers.

 ## Letting the router build the request string on it's own or using setRequestString()

 If no request string is manually specified, the router will try to get it automatically from `$_SERVER['REQUEST_URI']` or `$_SERVER['PATH_INFO']`.
 Aditionally, it will truncate the script file name from the request string, if it is there, and it will also truncate the query string (anything after `?` or `&`), if it exists.
 This will not happen if you manually set the request string via `Router::setRequestString()`